 In this End-To-End energy consumption study, cloud account for a huge part of the overall energy consumption.
-According a report [6] on United States data center energy usage, the average Power Usage Effectiveness (PUE) of an hyperscale data center is 1.2.
+According a report [11] on United States data center energy usage, the average Power Usage Effectiveness (PUE) of an hyperscale data center is 1.2.
 Thus, in our analysis, all energy measurement on cloud server will account for this PUE.

 In a first place, we analyze the impact of the VM allocated memory on the server energy consumption.
-Figure 2 depict the server energy consumption according to the VM allocated memory for 20 sensors sending data every 10s.
+Figure 4 depict the server energy consumption according to the VM allocated memory for 20 sensors sending data every 10s.
 Note that horizontal red line represent the average energy consumption for the considered sample of energy values.
 We can see that at each sensing interval, server face to peaks of energy consumption.
 However, VM allocated memory do not influence energy consumption.
 In fact, simple database requests do not need any particular huge memory access and processing time.
 Thus, remaining experiments are based on VM with 1024MB of allocated memory.

-Next, we study the effects of increasing the number of sensors on the server energy consumption.
-Figure 3(a) present the results of the average server energy consumption when varying the number of sensors from 20 to 500 while Figure 3(b) present the average server energy cost per sensors according to the number of sensors.
+Fig. 3.
+Analysis of the variation of the number of sensors on the IoT/Network part energy consumption.

+Fig. 4.
+VM size impact on the server energy consumption using 20 sensors sending data every 10s of sensors.
 These results show a clear linear relation between the number of sensors and the server energy consumption.
 Moreover, we can see that the more sensors we have per server, the more energy we can save.
 In fact, since the idle server energy consumption is high, it is more energy efficient to maximize the number of sensors per server.
-As shown on Figure 3(b), a significant amount of energy can be save when passing from 20 to 300 sensors per server.
+As shown on Figure 5(b), a significant amount of energy can be save when passing from 20 to 300 sensors per server.